-In its Decision, the Board denied the Petition as to all challenged claims.
-Thus, no trial was instituted.
+In its Decision, the Board denied the Petition as to all challenged claims of the ’974 patent.
+Consequently, no trial was instituted.

 The Petitioner had challenged claims 1, 3-5, 7-11, 13, and 17 of the ’974 patent, which relates to light emitting panel assemblies.
 Using the broadest reasonable construction standard applicable for an unexpired patent, the Board found that all claim terms other than “deformities” were entitled to their plain and ordinary meaning.
 As for the term “deformities” appearing in all of the challenged claims, the Board adopted Petitioner’s proposed construction (which was previously adopted and agreed to by the district court) as meaning “any change in the shape or geometry of a surface and/or coating or surface treatment that causes a portion of light to be emitted.”

 After providing its analysis, the Board concluded that there was not a reasonable likelihood that Petitioner would prevail on any of its proposed challenges to the patentability of claims 1, 3-5, 7-11, 13, and 17 of the ʼ974 patent.
 In this regard, the proposed challenges were: (a) obviousness of claims 1, 3-5, 7 and 13 over Funamoto; (b) obviousness of claims 1, 3-5, 7-8, 10-11, and 13 over Tsuchiyama and Funamoto; and (c) obviousness of claims 13 and 17 over Nakayama.